HL7/davinci-crd/src/pagecontent/hooks.md

 The requirements and expectations described here are not intended to be exhaustive.
 Payers and clients could potentially support additional hooks, additional card patterns, additional resources, additional extensions, etc.  The purpose of this implementation guide is to establish a baseline of expected behavior that communication partners can rely on and then build from.
 Future versions of this specification will evolve based on implementer feedback.

-### Profiles
+#### Profiles
-This specification makes significant use of [FHIR profiles]({{site.data.fhir.path}}profiling.html), search parameter definitions and terminology artifacts to describe the content to be supported for the different resources exchanged as part of CDS Hook calls.
-The implementation guide supports two versions of FHIR: [STU3](http://hl7.org/fhir/STU3) and [R4]({{site.data.fhir.path}}).
-The latter is still in development and resources and other artifacts may change prior to the final publication of the specification at the end of 2018.
-An updated version of this guide will be published accomodating any such changes.
+This specification makes significant use of [FHIR profiles]({{site.data.fhir.path}}profiling.html), search parameter definitions and terminology artifacts to describe the content to be shared as part of CDS Hook calls.
+The implementation guide supports two versions of FHIR: [STU3](http://hl7.org/fhir/STU3) and [R4]({{site.data.fhir.path}}) and profiles for both are listed for each type of hook.
+This version of the specification does not (yet) provide guidance for DSTU2 resources.

 The full set of profiles defined in this implementation guide can be found by following the links on the [Artifacts](allartifacts.html) page.